scandum/quadsort/README.md

 </details>

-Benchmark: quadsort vs pdqsort (pattern defeating quicksort)
+Benchmark: quadsort vs pdqsort vs fluxsort
 ------------------------------------------------------------
 The following benchmark was on WSL 2 gcc version 7.5.0 (Ubuntu 7.5.0-3ubuntu1~18.04) using the [wolfsort benchmark](https://github.com/scandum/wolfsort).
 The source code was compiled using `g++ -O3 -w -fpermissive bench.c`.
-Pdqsort is a branchless quicksort/insertionsort hybrid.
-[Fluxsort](https://github.com/scandum/fluxsort) is a branchless quicksert/mergesort hybrid.
+Pdqsort is a branchless quicksort/heapsort/insertionsort hybrid.
+[Fluxsort](https://github.com/scandum/fluxsort) is a branchless quicksort/mergesort hybrid.
 Each test was ran 100 times on 100,000 elements.
 Comparisons are fully inlined.
 A table with the best and average time in seconds can be uncollapsed below the bar graph.